Financial Aid for 2 or 4 year colleges or Vo/Tech schools comes in three forms:

 National and Local Scholarships - As information comes to the College & Career Center regarding various scholarships, it is passed on to students by way of the PA announcements, Eagles Bulletin, Family Connection and College & Career Center resources.

 Financial Aid Night- A college financial aid information meeting with special emphasis on how to complete the FAFSA (Financial Aid Form) is held at Seneca Valley in the Fall .
-This meeting, which is a MUST for parents of seniors and highly recommended for parents of juniors, will be conducted by Dr. Herm Davis of College Financial Aid Counseling and Educational Services.
+This meeting, is a MUST for parents of seniors and highly recommended for parents of juniors.
 For more complete information, pick up a copy of "Funding Your Education" or order a free copy from the US Dept. of Education's web site.

 Financial Aid Forms